farlee2121/DevEssentialsBlog/_posts/2020-07-31-Configuration-Design-Matrix.md

 I got to thinking about the [Rediscovering Options](2020-07-24-Rediscovering-Options.md) post.
 The volatility analysis portion is an important artifact of my design process.
 The current version requires reading the whole list to comprehend the results.
 How could I make it better?

 The design process is generally not very clean or binary.
 Many avenues are explored and abandoned.
 Even the important criteria change as understanding changes.
-However, the cleaned-up anlysis in the post is tantilizingly reminicient of a product pricing & feature table.
+However, the cleaned-up analysis in the post is tantalizingly reminiscent of a product pricing & feature table.
 A bit of spatial organization and some colored icons should allow quick intuitive interpretation of results and better recall.

 Here's my pedagogical periodical prototype.